rjqocampo/todo/readme.md

 # Contributions

 I owe my learnings to the open source community.
 It's an amazing place to learn, inspire and create.
 So I welcome any contributions from the community that can help enhance this project.

+# Usage
+The application provides pre-made boards and tasks for demonstration purposes.

+### Sidebar Section
+Use the sidebar to display due tasks or the corresponding board.
+You can also create your board here.
+Additional features such as Toggle Dark Mode or Hide Side Bar can be seen at the bottom of the sidebar.

+### Header Section
+The header will display the active content.
+If you're on a board, it will give you the option to add a task or edit the current displayed board.

+### Main Section
+At the main section, the tasks will be displayed relative to the active content.
+Clicking on a task will show more details and additional options such as proceeding with the task or editing the task.

 ### Contribute